Diet overload, healthy choices, and which label fits?

 Experimenting with a Vegan diet

 Wednesday, March 10th, 2010I wrote about a year ago about my adventures with a raw diet.
-It lasted about a month, which was just fine with me since it was mostly experimental anyway.
+It lasted about a month, which was just fine with me since it was experimental.
 But in the process I did learn a lot about food, especially about how you can find plenty of food that is raw, not meat, and IS NOT SALAD.
 I point that out because this comes as quite a shock to some people.
 Yes, there is plenty out there to eat that is vegan and raw.

 I won’t go into the benefits of eating raw, that is a topic for another day.
 Today’s post is to say that I’m at the diet experiments again, though not raw this time.
 This time it’s more of a wholesome, sustainable and mostly vegan.
 I say mostly because I still believe that eating meat is ok.
-Certainly not every day like some people, but [...]
+Certainly not every day like some people, but if it […]

 Read More…